laveeshb/azure-functions-sqs-extension/README.md

 📖 **[See full .NET documentation](./dotnet/README.md)**

-## History & Attribution
+## 📜 History & Attribution

 This repository is a continuation of the SQS extension originally developed as part of the [azure-function-extensions-net](https://github.com/laveeshb/azure-function-extensions-net) repository.
 The code has been extracted with full commit history to support multi-language development and focused maintenance.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request. 💡

-## License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## 💬 Support

 For issues, questions, or feature requests, please [open an issue](https://github.com/laveeshb/azure-functions-sqs-extension/issues).
+We're here to help! 🙋